I Won't Let You Down (OK Go song): Music video

 The choreography in the video was inspired by the elaborate routines of musical director Busby Berkeley, and took the idea of using double time filming after observing that Berkeley had used sped-up footage to allow these routines to be captured properly on film.
 The opening sequence, primarily focusing on the OK Go band members, was made to feel like a futuristic version of Gene Kelly's dancing in Singin' in the Rain.
 Another inspiration was from mass games, popular in Japan and North Korea, which was used for next-to-final shot mimicking a dot-matrix display; they had used computer visualization to plan out the choreography, and plan to release an interactive version of the video that will allow users to create their own choreography based on this.
-The final shot, with the camera panning across the Japan landscape, was inspired by The Beatles' use of extended outros, as to give the viewer something "that packed a bit more entertainment even after the main part was over", according to Harano.
+The final shot, with the camera panning across the Japan landscape, was inspired by the Beatles' use of extended outros, as to give the viewer something "that packed a bit more entertainment even after the main part was over", according to Harano.
 The final ascent and pan shot lasts a full 70 seconds without audio accompaniment.

 The video went viral, garnering 6 million worldwide YouTube views in two days and sending the song to No. 1 on the Billboard/Twitter Trending 140 chart.

 The video won for Best Choreography at the 2015 MTV Video Music Awards.

+In 2015, the band remixed “I Won’t Let You Down” as the soundtrack to a commercial for furniture company Red Star Macalline, a one-minute-47-second video alluded visually to their video for “The Writing’s on the Wall”.

 Charts

 The song debuted at No. 71 on the Billboard Hot 100.

+The song was later used in the Inside Out show Dream Productions, episode "The Dream Team" where Riley's dream was attending an upcoming school dance with Mermaid Unicorn.